-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-- 91) Refer to Figure 2.9.
+- 95) Refer to Figure 2.9.
 Carlos Vanya grows tomatoes and strawberries on his land.
 His land is equally suited for growing either fruit.
-Which of the graphs in Figure 2-3 represents his production possibilities frontier?
+Which of the graphs in Figure 2.9 represents his production possibilities frontier?

 - A) Graph A

 - B) Graph B

 - C) Graph C

 - D) either Graph A or Graph B

 - E) either Graph B or Graph C

-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of
+Learning Outcome: Micro 2: Interpret and analyze information presented in different types of graphs

-- 92) Refer to Figure 2.9.
+96) Refer to Figure 2.9.
 Carlos Vanya grows tomatoes and strawberries on his land.
 A portion of his land is more suitable for growing tomatoes and the other portion is better suited for strawberry cultivation.

-Which of the graphs in Figure 2-3 represent his production possibilities frontier?
+Which of the graphs in Figure 2.9 represent his production possibilities frontier?

-- A) Graph A
+A) Graph A

-- B) Graph B
+B) Graph B

-- C) Graph C
+C) Graph C

-- D) either Graph A or Graph B
+D) either Graph A or Graph B

-- E) either Graph B or Graph C
+E) either Graph B or Graph C

-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of
+Learning Outcome: Micro 2: Interpret and analyze information presented in different types of graphs